seanf316/PC-Haven/TESTING.md

 ### **CI Python Linter**

 The [CI Python Linter](https://pep8ci.herokuapp.com/) was used to validate the python code used throughout the project.
-The results are outlined in below:
+The results are outlined below:

 ![PEP8 Results](/docs/validation/linter.jpg)